 The estimates are an indication of risk only and are based on a multi-variable, modelled calculation (detailed on the public health outcomes framework site) which makes comparability with smaller areas not possible.

 When the national Air Quality Strategy was published in 2007, total air pollution was currently estimated to reduce the life expectancy of every person in the UK by an average of 7-8 months with estimated equivalent health costs of up to £20 billion each year.
+An updated assessment, based on 2008 data, shows that improvements in pollutant levels since 2005 mean that the average reduction in life expectancy improved to 6 months and the annual cost reduced to £15 billion.
+This is comparable to the growing annual health costs of obesity, estimated at £10 billion (although the basis of the cost calculation differs).

 Air pollution due to man-made fine particulates causes an estimated 29,000 UK deaths each year, and costs the economy £15 billion (Moore and Newey, 2012).
 The 2015 economic analysis suggests estimates that for particulates alone, average life expectancy is reduced in the UK by around six months, worth £16 billion a year.